 Write unlikable characters, but make them likeable

-That sounds ridiculous, yes, I know.
-However, even characters that are complete gits can turn out the best, comically.
-Just look at Arnold Rimmer from Red Dwarf, Edmund Blackadder, Father Ted, David Brent from The Office and Alan Partridge.
+Take Arnold Rimmer from Red Dwarf, Edmund Blackadder, Father Ted and Alan Partridge.
 You shouldn’t like these characters (maybe you don’t, but many do) because they’re all, fundamentally, not very nice people.

 Amelia and Marjorie are friends, but they antagonise each other.
-So I add friction into the mix, and they become quite likeable.
-Yes, Amelia’s way of speaking is annoying, but she’s so pathetic there’s also something endearing about her.
+So, I add friction into the mix, and they become quite likeable.
+Yes, Amelia’s way of speaking is annoying, but she’s so pathetic there’s also something endearing about her too.

-I decided to give these two characters a sad past, to humanise them, so a reader can understand why they are as they are.
+I decided to give these two characters a sad past, to humanise them, so a reader can understand why they are the way they are.
 It makes them more likeable, and their petty squabbling becomes par for the course and something to look forward to in the next story.

-Comedy is around us every day and if you let it go by you may miss out on something that will hook in a reader.
-Not everything is suitable or will fit into what you’re writing, but the more you write, the more you have to play with.
+Comedy is around us every day and if you let it go by you may miss something that’ll hook a reader.

-That was too good a line to miss, and it fitted perfectly into the Singles Night theme of the story.
+That was too good a line not to use and it fitted perfectly into the Singles Night theme of the story.

 So, now it’s over to you.
 Whether you’re an author, new to writing or even if you’ve never picked up a pen.
 Why not have a go at writing comedy?
-I know what I like, maybe your brand of comedy is different, but it will appeal to a vast number of readers.
+I know what I like, maybe your brand of comedy is different, but it’ll appeal to a number of readers.

 If you’d like to read more about putting humour into your writing, there’s an excellent piece on the Readers Digest website called How to Mix Humor Into Your Writing and an even better article by William H Coles on humour & fiction on the website Story in Literary Fiction.